DanielBrosch/SDPSymmetryReduction.jl/README.md

 @show termination_status(m)
 @show value(newC * x)
 ```
-There are more examples in the folder `examples`:
+There are more examples in the [documentation](https://DanielBrosch.github.io/SDPSymmetryReduction.jl/stable).
-* `ReduceAndSolveJuMP.jl`: A more advanced function for fully reducing and solving SDPs with JuMP and Mosek, including support for complex block-diagonalizations.
-* `ErdosRenyiThetaFunction.jl`: A full example calculating the Theta'-function of Erdos-Renyi graphs.
-* `QuadraticAssignmentProblems.jl`: Loads a QAP in QAPLib format and then reduces and solves a strong doubly nonnegative relaxation of it.

 ## Citing